danieltuzes/2D4/xautocorr/README.md

   * `wspn`: Wigner-Seitz positive and negative.
 The simulation space is meshed up to domains based on the Wigner-Seitz cell structure of the set of positive and negative dislocations.
 The positive ρ₊ and negative ρ₋ dislication density is then 1 / the size of the cell.
 The total dislocation density ρ<sub>t</sub> and signed dislocation κ density are the derived quantities, calculated by the sum and difference of these maps.
   * `wsts`: Wigner-Seitz total and signed.
 Like `wspn`, but the total dislocation density ρ<sub>t</sub> and signed dislocation density κ will be calculated directly and ρ₊ and ρ₋ are the derived quantities.
+  * `df`: direct Fourier.
+Instead of approximating the desnity function, one can directly calculate the Fourier transform is discrete Dirac deltas.
 * `--sub-sampling` or `-s` (1): increases the size of the mesh to calculate the densities, but the resolution remains the same.
 Instead of calculating the densities on a mesh with size resolution × resolution, it is calculated on a mesh with size (s·r) × (s·r).
 This paramterer takes effect only for Gauss convolution and Wigner-Seitz methods.
 * `--half-width` or `-w`: half-width of the Gauss distribution used in the Gauss convolution method.
 The hald-width is measured in the units of the simulation space units.
 * `--output-foldername` or `-o` (""): the output foldername relative to the executable.